-Excluding THN kits transferred to other sites, the number of THN kits distributed in Q1 2021 is the greatest number of THN kits distributed in a single quarter, followed by Q2 2021.
-This can in part be attributed to the new Interactive Dispensing Service (IDS) at Ensemble, Moncton, which has distributed roughly 2402 THN kits since Q4 2020 (Graph 12).
-In addition, there is a higher than average number of individuals requesting a kit for themselves or for a friend or family member in Q1 and Q2 2021 compared to the quarterly average since 2018.

-Since January 2019, more than one third (854, 41%) of the THN kits distributed have been distributed directly to the person at risk of an overdose.
-The proportion of kits distributed to the person at risk was lowest in 2020, and roughly equal the remaining years (37% vs 44%).
-Since Q4 2020, there has been a notable increase in the number of THN kits distributed to unspecified individuals because of the new IDS located which does not collect information on the individual receiving the kit.
+Excluding THN kits transferred to other sites, the number of THN kits distributed in Q3 2021 is the greatest number of THN kits distributed in a single quarter, followed by Q1 and then Q2 2021.
+This can in part be attributed to the new Interactive Dispensing Service (IDS) at Ensemble, Moncton, which has distributed roughly 305 THN kits since Q4 2020 (Graph 12).
+In addition, the average monthly number of individuals requesting a kit for themselves or for a friend or family member in Q1-3 2021 (59) is more than double of the monthly averages from 2018 to 2020 (28).
+Since Q4 2020, there has been a notable increase in the number of THN kits distributed to unspecified individuals because of the new IDS which does not collect information on the individual receiving the kit.